rmcmillan34/Project-PWN/README.md

   - Detailed guides on the setup and configuration of pfSense, including installation steps, network configuration, and security considerations.

 - **`/ctfd_configuration`**
-  - This directory hosts the configuration for the CTFd framework and various Capture The Flag challenges created by me.
+  - This directory hosts the configuration for the CTFd framework and various Capture The Flag challenges I created.
 Each challenge is organized within its own subdirectory, containing challenge descriptions and associated files.

 - **`/vulnerable_os_configuration`**
-  - Information and walkthroughs on setting up and configuring vulnerable operating systems, each vulnerable OS is organised within its own subdirectory.
+  - Information and walkthroughs on setting up and configuring vulnerable operating systems; each vulnerable OS is organised within its own subdirectory.

 Each directory contains detailed documentation, README files, and further subdirectories to maintain a well-organized structure and provide easy access to specific information within the project.

 ---
 ## How to Use
-The primary goal of the Project PWN is to enable users to create their own PWN homelab, facilitating learning in the fields of virtualization and cybersecurity.
+The primary goal of Project PWN is to enable users to create their own PWN home-lab, facilitating learning in virtualization and cybersecurity.

 **Prerequisites**
 To engage with the cyber range home lab setup, users will need hardware capable of hosting virtual machines.
 The hardware specifications of my personal build are provided in the hardware_build subdirectory, enabling users to replicate the setup.